alextejeda-14/password-generator/README.md

 # How to get this repository set up on your machine

-Since this repo is pure HTML, CSS, and JavaScript, all you need to do to get this repository set up on your machine is clone the repo and drag and drop the index.html file into your browser.
+Since this repo is pure HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), and JS (JavaScript), all you need to do to get this repository set up on your machine is clone the repo and drag and drop the index.html file into your browser.

 > NOTE: Despite the fact that there aren't any major dependencies that you must install, an internet connection is required to access some remote dependencies like jquery and more.